Eglisau–Neuhausen line: Cross-border operation

 The whole line, including the section in Germany, now belongs to the Swiss Federal Railways, and is subject to Swiss rail regulations and Swiss domestic rail fares.
 The section of the line running through German territory has no rail connection to the German railway network other than by passing through the sections of the line that are in Switzerland.
 Jestetten and Lottstetten are border stations and as such are in local transport tariff zones in both Germany and Switzerland.

-Trains which pass through German territory without stopping at a German station, are not subject to any customs formalities or restrictions of either country, despite the train and its passengers technically leaving the Swiss customs area, entering the European Union customs area and entering the Swiss customs territory again.
+Trains which pass through German territory without stopping at a German station, are not subject to any customs inspection or restrictions of either country, despite the train and its passengers technically leaving the Swiss customs area, entering the European Union customs area and reentering Swiss territory again.
 An agreement in this respect was entered into by the two countries and became law in 1936.
 From 1840 until 1935, Lottstetten, Altenburg, Jestetten and what was then Dettighofen, was part of the region which formed a customs exclusion zone and was not part of the German customs area.

 Accidents and incidents

 On 20 February 2015, at approximately 6.43 am, a collision occurred between an Interregio train and an S-Bahn train at Rafz.
 The collision occurred as the Interregio train, which was running late, was passing through Rafz without stopping.
-The S-Bahn train was departing for Jestetten and was involved in a side-long collision, with the Interregio train coming from behind the S-Bahn train.
+The S-Bahn train was departing for Jestetten and was involved in a sideswipe collision, with the Interregio train coming from behind the S-Bahn train.
 The express was partially derailed, but the couplings held and no carriages overturned.
 The S-Bahn train was operated by Class 514 electric multiple unit 514 046-2.
 The InterRegio train was hauled by Class 460 electric locomotive No. 460 087-0.